Senipah/VBA-Better-Array/docs/api/methods/Fill.md

 : Optional

 Description
 : The first index of the outermost array to begin filling with the passed value.
-If ommited the array will be filled from the first index.
+If omitted the array will be filled from the first index.

 ---